Razer Wants To Build the Best Linux Laptop, And It Needs Your Help

 Re: (Score:1)

-A truly FOSS laptop (Score:4, Insightful)
+A truly FOSS laptop (Score:5, Interesting)

 Journalists, activists, and anyone who must have a secure, trusted computing device, need a modern alternative that be purchased off-the-shelf and supports Tails.